marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/iall.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: IALL, array, AND, bits, AND of array elements

 .. _iall:

-.. index:: IALL

-.. index:: array, AND

-.. index:: bits, AND of array elements

 IALL --- Bitwise AND of array elements
 **************************************